Report of the Monitoring Officer

 The Panel considered all the options available but having concluded that the Town Councillor had not breached the Code of Conduct, none of the alternative options were deemed appropriate.

 The reason for the decision:

-(2) the Parish Council be notified of the Panel’s findings.
+The Panel recommends that the Town Council be notified of its findings.